pulssolidarite/build-machine/README.md

 # Install for the AppImage build machine

-Run the `run-me.sh` script for fast install of :
+The `run-me.sh` lists usefull shell commands for various installations for the build machine :
 - dotnet SDK
 - mono
 - nodejs